jbalakrishnan/QCII/README.md

 # QCII

-Sage code and data for
+Sage code for

 "Quadratic Chabauty and rational points II: Generalised height functions on Selmer varieties" (Jennifer S. Balakrishnan and Netan Dogra)

 For code to carry out Example 1 (Section 7.5.1), the main file is Ex1.sage.
 For code to carry out Example 2 (Section 7.5.2), the main file is Ex2.sage.